 1.20.
 Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?

-- Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education. - Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - 0 No, there are no improvements to planetary health education in progress.

-Score explanation: There has been an increase in vertical integration of planetary health education topics into the first and second-year curricula since 2019 after the change in the MBBS curriculum by the National Medical Commission (NMC).
+4 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
+(4 points) 2 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
+(2 points) 0 No, there are no improvements to planetary health education in progress.
+(0 points) educati curricu in the o student the org acaden of plan genera Furthe SCBM Health 0 No, there are no improvements to planetary health education in progress.
+(0 points) Score explanation: There has been an increase in vertical integration of planetary health educationtopics into the first and second-year curricula since 2019 after the change in the MBBS curriculum by the National Medical Commission (NMC).
 SCBMCH has implemented the changes in the curriculum by incorporating the said topics into its lectures for first and second-year students.
-Furthermore, there has been an increase in the number of lectures on climate change and the organisation of activities n promoting the idea of climate change and sustainability.
+Furthermore, there has been an increase in the number of lectures on climate change and the organisation of activitiespromoting the idea of climate change and sustainability.
 In the academic year 2021-22, there occurred a significant increase in horizontal and vertical integration of planetary health education into a diverse set of lectures in subjects like community medicine and general medicine.
 The MBBS curriculum by NMC has been strictly implemented across all subjects.
-Furthermore, the Planetary Health Report Cards of 2021-22 and 2022-23 have helped SCBMCH in identifying major areas for further improvement of Education for Sustainable Healthcare.
+Furthermore, the Planetary Health Report Cards of 2021-22, 2022-23 and 2023-24 have helped SCBMCH in identifying major areas for further improvement of Education for Sustainable Healthcare.
 However, there is currently no specific module for planetary health education.
-Implementation of such a dedicated curriculum would cover the vast aspects of direct health impacts and the wider determinants of health.
+Implementation of such a dedicated curriculum would cover the vast aspects of direct health

 1.21.
 How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?
-Planetary health/ESH topics are well integrated into the core medical school curriculum.
-Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
-Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
+6 Planetary health/ESH topics are well integrated into the core medical school curriculum.
+(6 points) 4 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
+(4 points) 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
+(2 points)

 There is minimal/no education for sustainable healthcare.
+(0 points)

-Score explanation: At SCBMCH the planetary health topics are well interspersed and longitudinally integrated throughout the MBBS curriculum.
-For example, the first-year curriculum covers biochemistry (discusses the production of free radicals by different pollutants) and genetics (discusses the effect of pollutants on DNA methylation patterns).
-Then in the second-year curriculum in pulmonary health, the various environmental causes of lung carcinoma are discussed.
-A chapter on 'Neoplasia' covers environmental pollutants and their relation to carcinogenesis.
-Within the past 2 years, all the lectures throughout the MBBS curriculum have been remodelled according to the new "Competency-based Undergraduate Curriculum for the Indian Medical Graduate" introduced by NMC as a result of which many more topics pertaining to Planetary health have been added.
+Score explanation: At SCBMCH The planetary health topic are well inter space and longitudinally integrated throughout the previous curriculum.
+For example, the first year curriculum covers by chemistry, discusses the production of free radicals by different and genetics.
+Discuss effects of pollutant of DNA with violation patterns then in the second year curriculum in pulmonary health, the various environmental causes of lung cinema discussed chapter on new Palasia covers environmental polluted and the relation to Kasi Genesis within the past two years.
+All the lectures throughout the business curriculum have been remodelled according to the new competency based undergraduate curriculum for the Indian medical graduate introduced by the NMC, as a result of which many more topics pertaining to planetary health have been added.